bkahlert/pihero/README.md

 Pi Hero makes your Raspberry Pi:

+- show a splash screen during boot and shutdown,
 - show up in your network with a nice icon,
 - share device information,
 - create an Ethernet over USB connection,